-At this moment (and at any moment, really) you probably have at least one piece of computer technology on your person, whether it’s a smart phone, smart watch, activity tracker, laptop, tablet, or some new piece of technology released before you finish this sentence.
+At this moment (and at any moment, really) you probably have at least one piece of computer technology on your person, whether it’s a smartphone, smartwatch, activity tracker, laptop, tablet, or some new piece of technology released before you finish this sentence.
 These are stunning pieces of innovation that have become so commonplace and accessible that it’s hard to remember life without them.

 UNIVAC, which stands for Universal Automatic Computer, was developed by engineer J. Presper Eckert and physicist John Mauchly, who had previously developed ENIAC (Electronic Numerical Integrator and Computer) in 1945.
 ENIAC was first designed for the U.S. Army to calculate complex ballistic firing tables.
-With more than 17,000 vacuum tubes and room-filing heft, it is believed to have run more calculations in its 10 years of existence than all of mankind had done up until that point in history.
+With more than 17,000 vacuum tubes and room-filling heft, it is believed to have run more calculations in its 10 years of existence than all of mankind had done up until that point in history.
 The computer was housed at Los Alamos National Laboratory, famous for its role in the development of the atomic bomb.

 Following this success, the two computer pioneers formed Eckert-Mauchly Computer Corporation.
 The venture ultimately failed and was bought out by Remington Rand in 1950, which utilized the pair’s research to unveil UNIVAC I to the U.S. Census Bureau in 1951.
 UNIVAC I expanded on the design of ENIAC.
 Despite having just 5,000 vacuum tubes, it still weighed about 16,000 pounds.
 It showed its prowess in 1952 by correctly predicting President Dwight D. Eisenhower’s landslide victory—which was unexpected going into Election Day—after just a small percentage of votes were reported.